ukparliament/weeknotes.data-search/2018/26/index.md

 ### Parliament in the area, [we’re international, we’re continental](https://www.youtube.com/watch?v=pNfHoPIxhXM&t=1m9s)

-[Matthieu](https://twitter.com/cognithive) dabbled with some top of the range  international collaboration, sitting in on a WebEx organised by [Derek Alton](https://twitter.com/DerekAlton) (sadly, not that one) from the Canadian Government.
+[Matthieu](https://twitter.com/cognithive) dabbled with some top of the range  international collaboration, sitting in on a WebEx organised by [Derek Alton](https://twitter.com/DerekAlton) from the Canadian Government.
 A bunch of people talked about the development of an open source suite of digital tools and platforms designed to help people come together to work on civic issues.

 ### Community